 I’m a postdoctoral research associate at New York University School of Law’s Information Law Institute and NYU’s Department of Media, Culture, and Communication.
 I’m also a fellow at the Data and Society Research Institute.
 I research how law and technology interact to regulate behavior, with special emphasis on legal, organizational, and social aspects of surveillance and monitoring.

 I am affiliated with NYU Law’s Privacy Research Group and the Intel Science and Technology Center for Social Computing.
-Previously, I have collaborated with the Project for Public Spaces and Intel’s Interaction and Experience Research Lab.
 Prior to my graduate work, I was a law clerk in the U.S. Federal Courts.